Nikki Haley says challenging Trump is more important than ever

 "I've been the underdog in every race I've ever run.
 I've always been David taking on Goliath," Haley said, speaking of the Bible story about a young man taking on a giant.
 "And like David, I'm not just fighting someone bigger than me, I'm fighting for something bigger than myself."

-In recent weeks, Haley has been directing attacks at both Trump and President Joe Biden.
+In recent weeks, Haley has been directing attacks at both Trump and President Biden.

 "Like most Americans, I have a handful of serious concerns about the former president," Haley said.
 "But I have countless serious concerns about the current president."